rustamgasanov/blog/source/_posts/2016-02-24-dockerize-your-project-part-2-building-rails-and-postgres-images-with-docker-compose.markdown

 * consistent and reproducible development environment within the team
 * you don't need anything except a `git` and code redactor on your host machine

+You can find basic Vagrant box config running Ubuntu 14.04 with Ruby and Docker <a href="https://github.com/rustamagasanov/ruby-devenv" target="_blank">in my repository</a>.